icme/cme258/class/class1/class1.md

 ```bash
 gcc -o c_ex mathex.c -lm
 ```
-This puts the command on one line.
+This compiles in a single command.
 Alternatively, we can split up the creation of the object file and the linking step
 ```bash
 gcc -c -o mathex.o mathex.c
 gcc -o c_ex mathex.o -lm